Posts Tagged chinese herbs

 I have recently ordered your middle way herbal blend for spleen qi deficiency.
 Spleen qi def. and stomach problems tend to be two of the biggest issues that my acupuncturist has been working on.
 I am now traveling and unable to get care from my acupuncturist as much as I would like and was hoping that by ordering your herbal blend that it could help keep me on track.
 Do you know of any signs that I should be aware of to show that I am making progress on the middle way blend and how long should it take to see some results in the sluggishness, heavy limb feeling that comes with the spleen qi def?

-Sounds like you have developed some Internal Dampness due to your Spleen imbalance (you could check out our Spleen Qi article); obviously, you would notice a lessening of the symptoms you have mentioned, but if it has developed this far, it is going to take many months.
+Sounds like you have developed some Internal Dampness due to your Spleen imbalance; obviously, you would notice a lessening of the symptoms you have mentioned, but if it has developed this far, it is going to take many months.
 It is not like taking echinacea to get over a cold, as you are rebuilding organ health.

 Best Regards,